travis-ci/docs-travis-ci-com/blog/_posts/2013-01-31-post-mortem-build-outage.md

 they're parsed.

-In hindsight it's such an obvious issue, and we should've added one and one right away and look at this part of Travis CI too.
+In hindsight it's such an obvious issue, and we should've added one and one right away and looked at this part of Travis CI too.

 As we turned up build processing today at around 14:00 UTC for private repositories and 15:30 UTC for open source projects, we had to discard